jareddonovan/creative-coding-showcase/README.md

 It works by loading p5js sketches in an [Electron](https://www.electronjs.org/) app.
-Since Electron is built on the chromium browser, it pretty much already has everything it needs to display a p5js sketch.
+Since Electron is built on the chromium browser, it has everything it needs to display a p5js sketch.
 By default, the showcase app looks for any p5js sketches in the following directory: